Historical Timeline of Karmanos Cancer Institute

 • Michigan Cancer Foundation, the Meyer L. Prentis Comprehensive Cancer Center of Metropolitan Detroit, and the cancer programs of Wayne State University and The Detroit Medical Center merge under a single administrative structure, creating one of the country’s largest centers of its kind.

-• With a $3 million gift from the estate of Victor & Lucille Wertz, the Wertz Clinical Cancer Center opens, providing outpatient chemotherapy, and housing multidisciplinary clinics and patient education programs.
+• With a $3 million gift from the estate of Victor and Lucille Wertz, the Wertz Clinical Cancer Center opened, providing outpatient chemotherapy, multidisciplinary clinics and patient education programs.

 1995

-• Peter Karmanos, Jr., donates $15 million to the Center, which is named for his wife, Barbara Ann, to become the Barbara Ann Karmanos Cancer Institute.
+• Peter Karmanos, Jr., donated $15 million to the Center, which is named for his wife, Barbara Ann, to become the Barbara Ann Karmanos Cancer Institute.

 • William P. Peters, M.D., Ph.D., is recruited to head the Center.